 Eric oversees the entire Student Services Department.
 He is available to help you with any questions about extending studies, cancellations, visa questions, school transfers, taking leave of absences, and refunds.
-His office is located in the Administrative area, the last office on the right.
+His office is also located in Room 11.

 Director of Academics - Jackie Kunning